Ralakus/wolf-lang/README.md

 1. Output will be under `build/`

 ## What is Wolf?
-Wolf is a fast, simple programming language that aims to be user friendly and safe yet give control to the user
+Wolf is a fast, simple programming language that aims to be user friendly and safe yet give control to the user while combining elegant Lisp-like syntax with features from other languages like C and Lua
 Wolf is the successor to [LabyriLanguage](https://gitlab.com/Ralakus/LabyriLanguage)

 ## How can follow the progress?